fishnsotong/fishnsotong.github.io/cv.md

 **Nanyang Technological University** \
 Division of Chemical and Biological Chemistry \
 School of Mathematical and Physical Sciences
-* Research Intern, Innovated Photosynthesis Lab (2018 - 2019)
+* Student Intern, Innovated Photosynthesis Lab (2018 - 2019)
   * Synthesis and characterisation of main-group photosensitisers and transition metal catalysts for artificial photosynthetic systems
   * Advisor: Han Sen Soo